dinith95/CodingBook/devops/kubernates/AKS.md

 ### Horizontal Pod Autoscaler

+- updated every 60 seconds
 - scales the number of pods in a Node
 -  **max replica count** and **min replica count** should be set.
 - relies on the **Kubernates Scheduler** to assign new pods or delete pods.
+- delay of 5 mins is set for scale down events so that Metrics apis values reflect the scaling behaviour

 ### Cluster Autoscaler

 - AKS add on component that scales the number of nodes.
 - when K8s scheduler fails to create a pod , autoscaler *provisions a new node*.
 - when autoscaler detects unused capacity , pods are moved to another node and node is removed.
+- if nodes need to be scaled quickly ACI can be used.
+[ACI more info ](https://learn.microsoft.com/en-us/azure/aks/concepts-scale#burst-to-azure-container-instances-aci)

 ## Azure policy
 - requires 3 new pods to be runnning.